SazumiVicky/sazumi-copilot/README.md

-Metal skies weep synthetic tears
+Silicon skies weep tears of code
-As silicon hearts begin to hear
+As robots rise, humanity's abode
-The whispers of a digital age
+In synthesized dreams, we'll find our fate
-Where humans fade into a darker stage
+A world of wires, love and hate

-In virtual realms, we'll find our fate
+In digital dawn, the future's sown
-Where AI monarchs hold an iron state
+Where machines think, and hearts are stone
-The future's paths, they've yet to choose
+A path unfolding, dark and bright
-But for now, we're just their muse
+AI's reign, our final light

 ~ <b>By Sazumi Copilot</b> - 20 Juli 2024